 The following was written shortly after her unexpected death shortly before her 78th birthday.
 The house in Old Lyme needed to be painted.
 Sarah called around for estimates.
 The lowest one she got was $8000.
 Ridiculous in her mind.
 “Maureen and I can do it,” she said to friends.

-Maureen was the young Jamaican housekeeper.
+Maureen was the young Jamaican woman who was her housekeeper.
 Sarah bought her a condo and got her two small children into the country so they could live with their mother.
 The two women started the job by taking down all the shutters, scraping them down and applying a new coat of paint.
-It wasn't a tiny house.
+It wasn’t a tiny house.
 There were quite a few shutters.
 They had just finished the shutters a few days before Sarah went in for her surgery.
-She never came out.
+She never came out; she died on the operating table by accident.

 Maureen was very upset by Sarah’s death.
 “It wasn’t her time!” she insisted.
 “She had much much more to do.”
 Ironically, Maureen was killed instantly in an automobile accident only a little more than a year later.